thedeveloperever/optimac/docs/INSTALLATION.md

 # How can I debloat my system?

+*Note: You need SIP to be turned off.*

 The way you install this is simple.

 Click the green button that says "Code" with an arrow, then click Download ZIP.